adrensnyder/ZabbixTemplate_VeaamCustomChecks/README.md

 # VeeamCustomChecks_ZabbixTemplate

-I'm not satisfied about the [official template of Veeam](https://www.zabbix.com/integrations/veeam) for Zabbix because the API it's incomplete not give all the information i need to monitor correctly the backups
+I'm not satisfied with the [official template of Veeam](https://www.zabbix.com/integrations/veeam) for Zabbix, as the API does not provide all the information needed to properly monitor backups in a efficiently way.
-Because of those I've created mine that connects directly to MS SQL or POSTGRES.
+For this reason, I created my own template, which connects directly to MS SQL or PostgreSQL.

 ## Database Versions
 - **v11** uses mostly SQL Server.